Protection of adults at risk of harm

 Visits, interviews and medical examinations

-However, it can also include a place where the adult is living temporarily or spends part of their time, for example, a day centre or a place of education.
+This will usually be the place where the adult lives, but can also be a place where they're living temporarily or spend part of their time, for example a day centre or place of education.

 Examination of records